USE OF FORCE 6 PART TELEVISION MINI SERIES

 Lost Soul had its world premiere at the prestigous Sitges International Fantastic Film Festival in Barcelona In October.

 Lost Soul earned Sarah a prestigious Australian Directors' Guild nomination for Best Direction in a short film.
-It recently had its first home town screening at St Kilda Film Festival.
+And had its home town screening at St Kilda Film Festival.

 The magnificent Tony Rogers, co-creator of the cult TV series 'Wilfred', took time out from his busy schedule to produce Lost Soul with Sarah.
 Drawing together an extraordinary crew of talented film technicians it was an act of kindness from a generous filmmaker.